 Figure 10.
 Cm-248 production in assemblies 39 and 46.
 Assembly 39 produced the most Cm-248 and assembly 46 produced the least amount of Cm-248.
 There is no calculated change in the mass concentration after reactor shutdown at 10 yrs.

+Discussion

-Overall, throughout the entire SCALE simulation, assembly 39 produced 3616 mg of heavy curium and assembly 46 produced 2710 mg.
-Among all 65 assemblies 196.8 g of heavy curium was produced.
-Assembly 39 contributed 1.84% of that total inventory while assembly 46 contributed to 1.37%.
-So, while there is a noticeable difference in the final inventories of the individual assemblies, the actual contribution to the total heavy curium inventory is similar.
+Including all 65 assemblies, a total of 196.8 g of heavy curium was produced.
+Of which, assembly 39 produced 3616 mg (1.84 %) and assembly 46 produced 2710 mg (1.37%).
+Thus, while there is a noticeable difference in the final inventories of the individual assemblies, the actual contribution to the total heavy curium inventory is similar.

 It is also observed that a lower production of Cf-252 corresponds to a higher production of heavy curium isotopes (see figure 7).
 This relationship was already identified between Cf-252 and Pu-244, indicating that Cf-252 production can be used to predict which assemblies were also significant producers of Pu-244 and heavy curium.
-Assembly 46 produced the most heavy curium and Pu-244 and produced the least Cf-252.
-While assembly 36 contributed the most Cf-252 and least Pu-244, it was found that assembly 39 contributed the least heavy curium.
+Assembly 46 produced the most heavy curium and Pu-244 and produced the least Cf-252, while assembly 36 contributed the most Cf-252, the least Pu-244, and the XXX (fourth, third?
+Etc.) least heavy curium.
 The differences between the assemblies in the production of Cf-252 is plotted below.

 Figure 10.
 Cf-252 production in assemblies 36 and 39.
 It can be seen that there is no significant difference in the production of the isotope.
 After 10 years, assembly 36 has produced slightly more Cf-252.

 As shown in figure 10, the differences in the production of Cf-252 in assemblies 36 and 39 are insignificant.
 Therefore, the observation relating Cf-252 production and Pu-244 and heavy curium production is still supported by the results.

+The full isotopic analysis is included in the appendix.

 Conclusion

-From 1969 and 1970 a Cf-252 production campaign was conducted at the SRS.
+From 1969 to 1970, a Cf-252 production campaign was conducted at the SRS.
 Following the processing of 21 assemblies, the remainder of the targets were exposed in the K-reactor and subsequently put into storage after 10 years of irradiation.
 This study was done to determine the current inventories of key isotopes and investigate the trends in their production.
-Using SCALE, 65 individual tests were done to analyze and simulate the isotopic production and decay in each assembly.
-An analysis was then done on each of the assembly data to determine which assemblies produced the most Cf-252, Pu-244, and heavy curium.
+Using SCALE, 65 individual simulations were performed to analyze and estimate the isotopic production and decay in each assembly.
+An analysis was then conducted on each assembly dataset to determine which assemblies produced the most Cf-252, Pu-244, and heavy curium.
 It was found that the more Cf-252 an assembly produced, the less Pu-244 and heavy curium was present at the end of simulation.
 Assembly 46 is calculated to contain the most Pu-244 and heavy curium and assembly 36 and 39 were found to have the least Pu-244 and heavy curium.
-The results lend to a strategy of tracking one isotope, such as Cf-252, in order to predict which assemblies will contain more Pu-244 or heavy curium, which can significantly save on computing time and costs when a less investigative analysis is required.
+The results lend to a strategy of tracking one isotope, such as Cf-252, in order to predict which assemblies will contain more Pu-244 or heavy curium, which can significantly reduce computational time and logistical costs associated with processing these Mk-18A targets.

 Acknowledgments

 This project is supported by Dr. Tracy Stover and Ms. Tara Smith from the Savannah River National Laboratory and advised by Dr. Benjamin Beeler from North Carolina State University.
 SCALE was acquired through the Radiation Safety Information Computational Center at ORNL.
-SCALE computations are completed through a computer cluster at North Carolina State University, managed by Dr. Pascal Rouxelin.
+SCALE computations are completed through the Reactor Dynamics Fuel Modeling Group High Performance Cluster at North Carolina State University, managed by Dr. Pascal Rouxelin.

 Appendix A (Core Placement):